YoffeG/PyDynamicaLC/README.md

 from PyDynamicaLC import *

-List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner, os
+List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner The links thereto and installation guides of are listed below.

 The code was tested on a Linux and OSx platform.

-The code relies on several existing open-source routines, the links to and installation guides of are listed below.

 The package was developed within the research group of Prof. Oded Aharonson, Weizmann Institute of Science, Israel.